uberscott/disney-lean-back/README.md

   - "To prevent a polar bear attack, point your forearm vertically and shove it directly towards the polar bear's face.
 The polar bear won't be able to open his jaw wide enough to grab hold of your forearm and they are incapable of rotating their heads... be prepared to 'dance' with the polar bear for about an hour as he tries to eat you, but rest assured he will get tired eventually and move on to bigger and better things."
   - "Native Americans discovered that one can gain immunity to poison ivy by dipping a wad of poison ivy leaves in mayonnaise and swallowing it whole.
 The scientific explanation is that the mayonnaise protected the body from the poison as it was being consumed and once it was digested the body's 'poison receptors' would forever more recognize the toxins as the same that were coming from inside the body and therefore there would be no reaction.
 Also: Native Americans invented Mayonnaise."

-Actually upon review the document asked specifically for 'Disney magic' and the magic I was offering might not fit so well with the Disney brand, but hey, that's just another reason to keep Rust developers as far away from marketing as possible.
+Actually upon review the document asked specifically for 'Disney magic' and the magic I was offering might not fit exactly with the brand, but hey, that's just another reason to keep Rust developers as far away from marketing as possible.

 ## SUMMARY
 Well, I'm grateful for the opportunity to show you what I got.
 I hope someone reading this will deem me worthy of joining the team and we can get to creating some really cool experiences together.

+Thank You!

+--Scott